A pot : experiments with clay + gen AI

 + Press Release

 Mirror Stage is a collaborative venture between myself and artificial intelligence.
-At the heart of this endeavor is the use of text prompts to engage OpenAI's Point E, a machine learning system that generates 3D point clouds that can be turned into digital objects.
-Guided by prompts inspired by the physical ideals found in classical Western sculpture, such as 'a delicate female face' or 'the strong face of a god,' I and Point E endeavor to imagine and sculpt the quintessential human visage.
+At the heart of this endeavor is the use of text prompts to engage a machine learning system that generates 3D digital objects.
+Guided by prompts inspired by the physical ideals found in classical Western sculpture, such as 'a delicate female face' or 'the strong face of a god,' the system and I try to imagine and sculpt the quintessential human visage.

 This project is shown as a part of the group exhibition Kropumulig Kroputrolig at the Vejle Kunstmuseum in Vejle, DK.
 The exhibition was curated by Trine Grøne and features artists Mia Mai Dengsø Graabæk, Soren Thilo Funder and Lærke Posselt.
 Exhibition images courtesy of Kenneth Stjernegaard and Vejle Kunstmuseum.
 Funding for realizing this work courtesy of Statens Kunstfond and Vejle Kunstmuseum.